wn5865/natour/readme.md

   - Allow users to search tours based on tour name, price, tour date, etc.
   - Allow admins to search users using name and email.
 - Pagination
   - Although pagination already exists as an API feature, it's not being utilized on the frontend
 - Admin pages
+  - For administrators, implement admin pages for reviews and bookings
   - Currently, administrators can CRUD (create, read, update, delete) tours and users in "Manage Tours" and "Manage Users" pages
-  - For administrators, implement “Manage” pages, where they can CRUD reviews and bookings
 - Advanced authentication features
   - Confirm user email, login with refresh token, two-factor authentication